Later life financial planning: everything you need to know

 Bereavement

-If a close family member should die, it may be your responsibility to make the necessary arrangements.
+If a close family member should die, it may be your responsibility to make practical and financial arrangements.

 First of all, you will need to: